andreasmcdermott/blog/posts/creating-an-accessible-tab-component-with-react.md

 <script src="https://gist.github.com/andreasmcdermott/7854fbd023f498e6dd6dbc93513e5aa8.js"></script>

-The result is immediatley a lot better and more accessible than the initial version.
+The result is immediately a lot better and more accessible than the initial version.
 But we are still missing some necessary aria attributes and proper keyboard navigation.

 <p data-height="480" data-theme-id="0" data-slug-hash="BQBBMQ" data-default-tab="result" data-user="andreasmcdermott" data-embed-version="2" data-pen-title="Accessible tab component in React - step 1" class="codepen">See the Pen <a href="http://codepen.io/andreasmcdermott/pen/BQBBMQ/">Accessible tab component in React - step 1</a> by Andreas McDermott (<a href="http://codepen.io/andreasmcdermott">@andreasmcdermott</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>